jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 ---

+See `:h 43.2` for another similar example.

+---

-Instead of `after/filetype.vim`, you could also use `ftdetect/*.vim`.
+Instead of `after/filetype.vim`, you could also use `ftdetect/sh.vim`.

-However, it's probably better to use `after/filetype.vim`.
-Otherwise, an autocmd from a `ftdetect/` subdirectory of the rtp may wrongly set the filetype of your files before your autocmd has the chance to do its job.
-And if  your autocmd  uses `:setf`  (it should), it  won't be  able to  undo the detection.

-Besides, `after/filetype.vim` is mentioned at `:h 43.2`.

 ### How to set the filetype of a file, and still allow any later script to reset it (even if it uses `:setf`)?